Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 It could not see or run the held out "acceptance tests" that are used later to see if the SWE Bench problem was correctly resolved.

-The benchmarking process can be thought of as similar to a user:
+The benchmarking process was similar to a user employing aider like this:

 - Launching aider in their repo with the something like command below, which tells aider to say yes to every suggestion and use pytest to run tests.
   - `aider --yes --test-cmd pytest`
 - Pasting the text of a GitHub issue into the chat, or adding it via URL with a command in the chat like:
   - `/web https://github.com/django/django/issues/XXX`
-- If aider doesn't produce code that lints and tests clean, the user might decide to revert the changes and try again, maybe with a different LLM this time.
+- If aider doesn't produce code that lints and tests clean, the user might decide to revert the changes and try again, maybe using aider with a different LLM this time.
 [Aider is tightly integrated with git](https://aider.chat/docs/faq.html#how-does-aider-use-git), so it's always easy to revert AI changes that don't pan out.

-Of course, outside a benchmark setting, it's probably unwise to let *any* AI agent run unsupervised on your code base.
+Outside a benchmark setting, it's probably unwise to let *any* AI agent run unsupervised on your code base.
 Aider is intended to be used as an interactive pair-programming chat, where the user participates to direct aider's work and approve suggestions.